IlNin/Scopa/README.md

 At the end, though, I managed to train a Cascade that could recognize correctly all the cards in 120 different pictures, without false positives and negatives.
-The work on the CPU was far less annoying thankfully: I had to show the program to my teacher with a live demo and watching him trying to guess the next move of the CPU, and then seeing the AI making that same move, was just priceless.
+The work on the CPU was far less annoying thankfully: I had to show the program to my teacher with a live demo and watching him trying to guess the next move of the CPU, and then seeing the AI making that very same move, was just priceless.
 For more information, you can read my relation (written in Italian) that covers everything there's to know about the creation of this program.